Bell Beaker culture: Renewed emphasis on migration

-Investigations in the Mediterranean and France recently moved the discussion to re-emphasise the importance of migration to the Bell Beaker story.
+Investigations in the Mediterranean and France in the 2000s moved the discussion to re-emphasise the importance of migration to the Bell Beaker story.
 Instead of being pictured as a fashion or a simple diffusion of objects and their use, the investigation of over 300 sites showed that human groups actually moved in a process that involved explorations, contacts, settlement, diffusion, and acculturation/assimilation.

 Some elements show the influence from the north and east, and other elements reveal the south-east of France to be an important crossroad on an important route of communication and exchange spreading north.
 A distinctive 'barbed wire' pottery decoration is thought to have migrated through central Italy first.
 The pattern of movements was diverse and complicated, along the Atlantic coast and the northern Mediterranean coast, and sometimes also far inland.
 The prominent central role of Portugal in the region and the quality of the pottery all across Europe are forwarded as arguments for a new interpretation that denies an ideological dimension.

 Genetic findings also lend support to the migratory hypothesis.
 A strontium isotope analysis of 86 people from Bell Beaker graves in Bavaria, suggests that 18–25% of all graves were occupied by people who came from a considerable distance outside the area.
 This was true of children and adults, indicative of some significant migration wave.
 Given the similarities with readings from people living on loess soils, the general direction of the local movement is from the northeast to the southwest.

 Archaeogenetics studies of the 2010s have been able to resolve the "migrationist vs. diffusionist" question to some extent.
 The study by Olalde et al. (2018) found only "limited genetic affinity" between individuals associated with the Beaker complex in Iberia and in Central Europe, suggesting that migration played a limited role in its early spread.
 However, the same study found that the further dissemination of the mature Beaker complex was very strongly linked to migration.
 This is true especially for Britain, where the spread of the Beaker culture introduced high levels of steppe-related ancestry, resulting in a near-complete transformation of the local gene pool within a few centuries, to the point of replacement of about 90% of the local Neolithic-derived lineages.